YuHengsss/YOLOV/README.md

 Change the data_dir in exp files to [path to yout datasets] and Download our weights.

 Step2.
-Reproduce our results on VID:

-Generate predictions and convert them to IMDB style
+Generate predictions and convert them to IMDB style for evaluation.

 ```shell
 python tools/val_to_imdb.py -f exps/yolov/yolov_x.py -c path to your weights/yolov_x.pth --fp16 --output_dir ./yolov_x.pickle
 ```